qiubaiying/qiubaiying.github.io/_posts/2020-08-29-P-Minimizer.md

 a set of w consecutive k-mers covers a string of exactly w + k − 1 letters, where ‘consecutive’ means that each k-mer is shifted by one letter from the previous one.

-> An example of minimizer?
+6.An example of minimizer?

 This is the fundamental reason **why using minimizers (rather than all k-mers) as seeds reduces storage requirements.**
 ![(4,3)-minimizers](/img/post-ct-minimizer2.png)

-> 为啥要保证minimizer cover 所有bases 啊？
+7.为啥要保证minimizer cover 所有bases 啊？

-1.保证minimizer cover 所有bases的策略:
+1）.保证minimizer cover 所有bases的策略:

 - w ≤ k, every base in a string will be covered
 - use (u, k)-end- minimizers, the ends of strings will be well covered